goingnowhere/composting-toilet-scaffolding/README.md

 ## Scaffolding Approach

-The primary design approach is to construct scaffolding based interchangeable component structures that are easily connected together to create either:
+The primary design approach is to constructinterchangeable component structures that are easily connected together to create either:

 - Composting Toilet Cabins
 - Urinals

+These structures are scaffolding based and are formed from plywood panels, scaffolding poles and scaffolding fittings.

 The approach is illustrated in this partially constructed model: